arnaudgallou/plume/tests/testthat/_snaps/get-author-list.md

       Caused by error:
       !
 Invalid ORCID identifier found: `0000`.
-      i ORCID identifiers must have 16 digits, separated by a hyphen every 4 digits. i The last character of the identifier must be a digit or `X`.
+      i ORCID identifiers must have 16 digits, separated by a hyphen every 4 digits. i The last character of the identifiers must be a digit or `X`.